Exeter Wild City

 Working closely with Exeter City Council (ECC), the Exeter Wild City project aims to:

-• Enhance and protect the wildlife value of green space in the city
+- Enhance and protect the wildlife value of green space in the city

-• Provide opportunities for people to experience and enjoy our amazing urban wildlife
+- Provide opportunities for people to experience and enjoy our amazing urban wildlife

 Why do we need it?

 Exeter is striking proof that cities can be the homes to abundant wildlife.
 But, as everywhere, wildlife is under threat.
-The city now has a human population of 120,000 – and it’s growing.
+The city now has a human population of almost 130,000 – and it’s growing.
 We want to ensure that Exeter‘s future development will protect its wildlife and gives it space to thrive.

 Contact with nature and wildlife is also hugely important for people; quite simply, contact with our natural environment makes us happy!
-The project works with people across the city on projects that are great for wildlife and, importantly, improve our quality of life too.
+The project works across the city on projects that are great for wildlife and, importantly, improve our quality of life too.

 Anyone across the city can help wildlife and be part of creating a nature network across Exeter.
-There are many communities, individuals and organisations across the city improving their patch for nature – every bird feeder, every potted plant and every hedgehog hole helps to create a better-connected city for wildlife.
+There are many communities, individuals and organisations across the city improving their patch for nature – every bird feeder, every potted plant and every hedgehog hole helps to create a better connected city for wildlife.

 Visit our Wilder Communities page to see how you can make a difference in your area.